reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```
-**This is the primitive type specialization of `Consumer` for `double`.** Unlike most other functional interfaces, `DoubleConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(double)`.
+It is `double` primitive type specialization of `Consumer` that works with side effects, unlike most other functional interfaces.
+The functional method for this interface is `accept(double)`.

-Let's learn how to use `DoubleConsumer`:
+We will now explore how to use the `DoubleConsumer` interface:
 ```java
 @Test
 void doubleConsumer() {